Policies and Procedures about Quality Assurance for EPA Organizations

 Relationship to EPA's Information Quality Guidelines

-EPA's quality system policy includes procedures for developing and implementing program-specific quality-related activities.
+EPA's quality program policy includes procedures for developing and implementing program-specific quality-related activities.
 These activities then serve as a framework for information product developers to ensure that information products meet the specifications of the Information Quality Guidelines (IQGs).
 For more information, see EPA's Information Quality Guidelines.

 The Graded Approach

 Because of the diversity of work conducted through procurements and assistance agreements, EPA recognizes that a "one size fits all" approach to quality specifications will not work.
-Therefore, the implementation of the EPA Quality System is based on a graded approach.
+Therefore, the implementation of the EPA Quality Program is based on a graded approach.
 A graded approach means that quality systems for different organizations and programs will vary according to the specific objectives and needs of the organization.
 For example, the quality practices needed in a research program are different from those in a regulatory compliance program because the purpose or intended use of the data is different.

 The graded approach applies to the development of a quality system and the resulting documentation.
 Example applications of a graded approach to documentation include: